Clinical Practice Supports image

 Key elements of routine practices include:

-• Point-of-care risk assessment (PCRA)
+• Point of care risk assessment (PCRA)

 • Hand hygiene program